--- Federal programs and projects: Basic financial information, such as on budget requests, authorizations, appropriations, obligations, expenditures, and information essential to the assessment of results and impacts.
+--Federal programs and projects: Basic financial information, such as on budget requests, authorizations, appropriations, obligations, and expenditures, related to a variety of classification structures based on definable congressional user patterns.
+Congressional user patterns identified in our survey include committee jurisdictions, responsible Federal organizations, broad objectives or subjects, rural and urban areas, and target groups.

-For example, appendix I contains a general description of the basic financial information needs of two House committees and the staff work necessary to meet these needs.
+1For example, appendix I contains a general description of the basic financial information needs of two House committees and the staff effort necessary to meet these needs.

-- -- Federal fiscal policies: Socioeconomic information and national estimates, such as gross national product, consumer income, and cost-of-living indices; Federal subsidy programs; tax expenditures; foreign currency holdings; and other information indicating impact. - --Federal financial actions affecting States and political subdivisions: Information on revenues, outlays, domestic assistance programs, and other information essential to the assessment of results and impacts related to States and their political subdivisions. - --Classification structures for aggregating budgetary and fiscal information: The above three broad categories of financial information must be responsive to a variety of classification structures based on definable user patterns.
-Congressional user patterns identified in our survey include authorizing and appropriating legislation, committee jurisdictions, responsible Federal organizations, program objectives or subject areas, political subdivisions, rural and urban areas, and target groups.
-These structures and user patterns are discussed in more detail on pages 18 through 21.
+- -- Federal fiscal policies: Socioeconomic information and national estimates, such as gross national product, consumer income, and cost-of-living indices; Federal subsidy programs; tax expenditures; and foreign currency holdings. - -- Federal financial actions affecting States and political subdivisions: Information on revenues and outlays and domestic assistance programs related to States and their political subdivisions.

-On the basis of these extensive needs, it is expected that the Congress will require a wide range of access and reporting capabilities, ranging from annual reporting to an ability to obtain data immediately through use of a computer terminal.
-To the extent feasible, the accounting systems of the Federal Government should provide the needed data.
+On the basis of these extensive requirements, it is expected that the Congress will require a wide range of access and reporting capabilities, ranging from annual reporting to an ability to obtain data immediately through use of a computer terminal.
+The accounting systems of the Federal Government should provide the needed data.
 In addition, the Congress needs the ability (1) to obtain budgetary and fiscal information through easily identifiable sources, (2) to identify sources of additional pertinent information, and (3) to effectively access these sources and to analyze responses.